Frikki Walker is one of Scotland’s busiest and most experienced Choral Conductors.

 Another innovation Frikki has developed is the use of instruments, other than the organ in church, and the choir now sing regular services, and the occasional concert, accompanied by brass, or strings, and sometimes, full orchestra.

-In addition to his duties at St Mary’s, Frikki currently conducts the Bearsden Choir, RSCM Scottish Voices, which he co-founded, the Changed Voices of the RSNO Junior Chorus, the Changed Voices of the National Youth Choir of Scotland Boys’ Choir, the National Youth Choir of Scotland Training Choir, and various choirs in the Royal Conservatoire of Scotland.
+In addition to his duties at St Mary’s, Frikki currently conducts RSCM Scottish Voices, which he co-founded, the RSCM Young Scottish Voices, the Changed Voices of the RSNO Junior Chorus, the Changed Voices of the National Youth Choir of Scotland Boys’ Choir, the National Youth Choir of Scotland Training Choir, and various choirs in the Royal Conservatoire of Scotland.
 He is also responsible for much of the Choral Programme at the High School of Glasgow, including conducting their acclaimed Chamber Choir who have made several radio and TV appearances, and who hold the title of the “BBC Songs of Praise Senior School Choir of the Year 2013”.

 Frikki has worked with many of Scotland’s most prestigious choirs, including the RSNO Chorus, the RSNO Junior Chorus, the Edinburgh Festival Chorus, Edinburgh Royal Choral Union, the Glasgow Chamber Choir, and the Chapel Choir of the University of Glasgow.
 A keen Choral animateur, he also runs choral workshops for the RSNO Education department, and for Festivals and choirs throughout Scotland.

-An accomplished Organist, Frikki has given recitals in parish churches, concert halls and Cathedrals, all over Britain and beyond, including such venues as the Caird Hall in Dundee, Brechin Cathedral, St Giles’ Cathedral in Edinburgh, Chester Cathedral, and Kelvingrove Art Gallery and Museum, where he has played more than fifty recitals in the daily organ concerts’ series there.
-He has also played in Salzburg, Holland, and in all the major churches in Iceland.
-Forthcoming plans include an attempt to play in all the Scottish Episcopal Cathedrals, and he currently has invitations to play in Worcester Cathedral, Westminster Cathedral, and in the USA.
+An accomplished Organist, Frikki has given recitals in parish churches, concert halls and Cathedrals, all over Britain and beyond, including such venues as the Caird Hall in Dundee, Brechin Cathedral, St Giles’ Cathedral in Edinburgh, Chester Cathedral, Westminster Cathedral, and Kelvingrove Art Gallery and Museum, where he has played more than fifty recitals in the daily organ concerts’ series there.
+He has also played in Salzburg, Holland, and in all the major churches in his home country, Iceland.

 As a composer, he has written a huge range of choral music and many arrangements, some of which are published, and several of which have been broadcast on Radio and TV, and sung and played in schools, churches and cathedrals all over the world, and his “Camerata Carols” have twice featured in the RSNO Christmas Concerts.